Halt IRS Tax Levy: Professional Tax Resolution and Relief Solutions

 The Internal Revenue Code (IRC) 6331 authorizes an IRS tax levy to collect delinquent taxes.

-Any property or right to property that belongs to the taxpayer or on which there is a federal tax lien can be levied and a tax levy wage garnishment issued.
+Any property or right to property that belongs to the taxpayer can be seized if there is a federal tax lien.
+A tax levy can also lead to wage garnishment.

 When you receive a tax levy, you need tax relief services.